-Attract Butterflies, Attract Hummingbirds, Attract Birds, Bee Friendly, Deer Resistant, Native, Fragrant Flower / Foliage, Good For Cut Flowers, Multiplies / Naturalizes
+Attract Butterflies, Easy To Grow, Attract Hummingbirds, Attract Birds, Bee Friendly, Deer Resistant, Native, Low Maintenance, Fragrant Flower / Foliage, Good For Cut Flowers, Multiplies / Naturalizes

-liage provides food for the Ottoe-skipper larva.
+Foliage provides food for the Ottoe-skipper larva.
 Recognized by the Xerces Society for special value to Native Bees.
+Goldfinches eat the seeds.

 Northeast, Southeast, Midwest, West, Southwest, Pacific Northwest